sawuer/ramona-js/README.md

 You can notice that state prop "header" are equal view() prop and name of this tag.
 This is the only way to create a dependency of "state" and "views()".
+If you put "false" into "this.state.header" header will leave the DOM.

-You can "die" your instance using die() method like that:
+You can "die" your instance using same name method:
 ```
+// at first create new Ramona instance
 var myApp = new Ramona({
   // All props
 })